Frederick Hitch: Later life

-Death

 By the time of his death in 1913, Hitch was living alone in Chiswick, West London at 62 Cranbrook Road where he is commemorated with a blue plaque from English Heritage.
 He collapsed and died at his home whilst talking to a neighbour.
 He was buried in St Nicholas' churchyard in Chiswick, with full military honours.
 His funeral was attended by a large number of London 'cabbies' and he is commemorated by the Fred Hitch Gallantry Award for cab drivers.

-Memorial

 He is buried in the centre of the churchyard of St Nicholas Church, Chiswick.
 The grave is difficult to miss since it is more of a monument than a grave, featuring a helmet on top.
 The memorial was paid for by subscriptions to a well-supported fund established shortly after Hitch's death by Chiswick's Urban District Council.
-Notable subscribers including leading Chiswick figures, Mayors of the London Boroughs of Hammersmith, of Kensington, and of Poplar, four MPs and the wealthy banker Leopold de Rothschild.
+Notable subscribers included leading Chiswick figures, Mayors of the London Boroughs of Hammersmith, of Kensington, and of Poplar, four MPs and the wealthy banker Leopold de Rothschild.
 Additional funds came from a donation by the American producer, Joseph Menchen, of the proceeds of a screening of the world's first all-colour feature film.
 Menschen opened London's newly built Picture House cinema, at 166 Oxford Street, with The Miracle and gave the takings of its first matinee to Hitch's memorial fund.
 (Note: The film was just about to be transferred from the Royal Opera House, Covent Garden, where the general public paid as little as sixpence (2½p) for seats normally occupied by the upper classes at much higher prices to watch themselves while opera was being performed.)
 (Note: The Picture House later became the art-house Academy Cinema.)

-The medal
+Legacy

 His Victoria Cross is displayed at the Regimental Museum of The Royal Welsh, Brecon, Powys, Wales.

-Legacy

 Hitch was portrayed by David Kernan in the 1964 film Zulu.